-The Company earned interest income of \$60,685 during the three months ended January 31, 2019.
+The Company earned interest income of \$40,991 during the three months ended April 30, 2019 compared to \$67,128 during the three months ended April 30, 2018.
 The Company has invested excess cash in highly liquid, high-interest savings accounts resulting in this interest income.
+The Company's cash balances were lower during Q3-2019 compared to Q3-2018 resulting in lower interest income.

 As a result of the Company's flow-through financings in June 2018, the Company recorded a flow-through liability on the statement of financial position representing the premium on the share issuances.
 As the Company incurs eligible expenditures against this liability, the Company reduces the liability and records this as flow-through share premium recovery on the statement of operations.
-During the three months ended January 31, 2019, the liability was reduced by \$794,042.
+During the three months ended April 30, 2019, the liability was reduced by \$1,258,511 (Q3-2018: \$nil).